 - April 30, 2021 - End date

-Dimensions of small catamaran sailboats match well with a scale-model of the current FARWINDER design.
-Therefore, it was decided to use a second-hand Hobie Cat Tiger as the starting point for the development of the platform.
-It corresponds approximately to a 1/14 scale version of the FARWINDER.
+A second-hand Hobie Cat Tiger (sailing sport catamaran) was selected as the starting point for the development of the platform.
+It corresponds approximately to a 1/14 scale version of a possible FARWIND prototype.

 The water turbine and power electronics were purchased from Efficiensea.
 The power electronics was specifically developed for the platform.